San Diego Zoo Wildlife Alliance: Conservation Science

-In the 2000s San Diego Zoo Wildlife Alliance conservation scientists made further strides in the field of genetics.
+In the 2000s, San Diego Zoo Wildlife Alliance conservation scientists made further strides in the field of genetics.
 In 2003, skin cells from the organization's Wildlife Biodiversity Bank were used to clone a healthy male banteng (the animal went to live at the San Diego Zoo the following year).
 In 2005 the conservation scientists successfully cultured cells of the poʻouli, a critically endangered and possibly extinct Hawaiian bird, for storage in the Wildlife Biodiversity Bank.
-That same year, San Diego Zoo Wildlife Alliance joined the National Zoological Park, Fossil Rim Wildlife Center, White Oak Conservation Center, and The Wilds to form Conservation Centers for Species Survival.
+That same year, the San Diego Zoo Wildlife Alliance joined the National Zoological Park, Fossil Rim Wildlife Center, White Oak Conservation Center, and The Wilds to form Conservation Centers for Species Survival.
 The organization hosted the first State of Endangered Species Symposium in 2006, and began an effort to rescue the endangered California mountain yellow-legged frog.
-2007 saw San Diego Zoo Wildlife Alliance partner with the Gary and Jerri-Ann Jacobs High Tech High Charter School, and the formation of a new Plant Division which partnered with the San Diego Botanic Garden to start a seed bank for native species.
-Another partnership with USFWS, begun in 2009, saw San Diego Zoo Wildlife Alliance and USWFS assume operations of the Desert Tortoise Conservation Center in Las Vegas, which relocated 36 desert tortoises to the wild near Las Vegas in 2011.
+2007 saw the San Diego Zoo Wildlife Alliance partner with the Gary and Jerri-Ann Jacobs High Tech High Charter School, and the formation of a new Plant Conservation Division which partnered with San Diego Botanic Garden to start a seed bank for native species.
+Another partnership with USFWS, begun in 2009, saw the San Diego Zoo Wildlife Alliance and USWFS assume operations of the Desert Tortoise Conservation Center in Las Vegas, which relocated 36 desert tortoises to the wild near Las Vegas in 2011.